Watts-per-Intelligence Part II: Algorithmic Catalysis: Background and Related Work

 \subsection{Watts-per-intelligence}

 The watts-per-intelligence framework sets out a basis for estimating thermodynamic bounds on certain algorithmic computation associated with intelligent tasks \cite{perrier2025watts}.
 A computational system is represented as a triple $\Sys=(\Alg,\Hw_{\mathrm{exec}},\Hw_{\mathrm{adapt}})$, where $\Alg$ is the algorithm, $\Hw_{\mathrm{exec}}$ is the substrate on which deployment occurs, and $\Hw_{\mathrm{adapt}}$ is the substrate on which training, compilation, restoration or repair occurs.
 The two substrates may coincide when adaptation and deployment are performed on the same physical device.
 The distinction is informative because substrate overhead factors and energy accounting may differ substantially between the two phases.
 Let $k_B$ be Boltzmann's constant, let $T$ be the ambient temperature of the computation, and let $\Erasure:=\kBT\ln 2$ denote the Landauer cost per erased bit.
 Let $\Nop(\Sys,\Task)$ count the irreversible bit-operations performed on $\Hw_{\mathrm{exec}}$ during a benchmark pass of horizon $\tau$ on task $\Task$.
 Reconfiguration erasures on $\Hw_{\mathrm{adapt}}$ are accounted separately.
 Each substrate carries an overhead factor $\Fover(\Hw)\ge 1$ relative to the Landauer benchmark~\cite{perrier2025watts,frank2005introduction,athas1994low}.
-The substrate-floor hypothesis, which follows from the second law applied to irreversible operations on the relevant substrate, is
+Applying the second law to irreversible operations on the relevant substrate gives the substrate-level energy floor:

 A task-weighted intelligence score $\IntOp(\Sys,\Task)=\sum_i w_i p_i(\Sys)$ with $w_i\ge 0$ and $p_i\in[0,1]$ is fixed, corresponding to a finite-task restriction of Legg--Hutter universal intelligence~\cite{legg_universal_2007,hutter2004universal}.
 The watts-per-intelligence ratio and its Landauer floor are then